Meet the Civic Science Fellows: 2021

 2021

-Project focus: Melanie will pursue her own reporting on civic science for a variety of media outlets while working with colleagues to source best practice examples of civic science journalism and to establish a teaching framework that can be used for both university students and professional journalists.
+Project focus: Melanie will pursue her own reporting on civic science for a variety of media outlets whilst also working with colleagues to consider best practice models of conducting civic science journalism.
+Melanie will help to establish a teaching framework that can be used for both university students and professional journalists to tell civic science stories.
+Melanie will also be undertaking research into the science media habits of Latinx communities.

 About Melanie